Worldwide Guide to Women in Leadership

 Succeeded by Chi, who was emperor 1100-26, and died 1135.
 It was a time of remarkable advances in technology, culture, and economics, and the Song Dynasty, despite its political failures, basically set the stage for the rest of the imperial era.
 The most important development was that agricultural technology, aided by the importation of a fast-growing Vietnamese strain of rice and the invention of the printing press, developed to the point where the food-supply system was so efficient that, for the most part, there was no need to develop it further.

-1100-ca. 14 Regent Duchess Mathilde-Philippa de Toulouse of Aquitaine and Poitou (France)
+1100-circa 14 Regent Duchess Mathilde-Philippe de Toulouse of Aquitaine and Poitou (France)

 1114-17 Claimant of Toulouse